ssaarela/javersion/README.md

 ## Deleting Data?

-Thou shall not delete data! - You overwrite it with null's.
+Thou shall not delete data! - You overwrite it with nulls.

 ## Null Handling

-Null have a special meaning, which is that given key has been removed.
+Null have a special meaning, which is that given key has been removed (i.e. tombstone).
 Keys with null values should be treated as if they didn't exists in the first place.
 Null keys are not allowed.
+In some rare cases where null is actually to be treated as a value, e.g. Map with null values, one may use `Persistent.NULL` in a custom `ValueType`.

 # Getting Started With Java Objects